uadmin/uadmin-docs/dapi/log_functions.rst

 .. _Back To Top: https://uadmin-docs.readthedocs.io/en/latest/dapi/log_functions.html#log-functions

-APILogSchemer is an interface that contains the method APILogSchema with the type of func(\*http.Request) bool.
-If the value is true, the system will track the user action in the logs as GetSchema when he use the dAPI schema method.
+APILogSchemer is an interface for models to control logging their schema function in dAPI.

 Type: